Lately, we have had contact from many dentists wishing to buy or sell a dental practice.

 The other factors that contribute to value are;

-Your practice reflects you, and buyers will draw conclusions about the practice from the general state of the clinic and equipment.
+Your practice reflects you, and buyers will conclude the practice from the general state of the clinic and equipment.
 It does not have to be brand new or all high tech, but it should be clean, functional and fresh.
 The combined market value of equipment and leasehold improvements should be 25 % of your billings.
-Many people fail to take this into consideration when thinking about what their practice is worth.
+Many people fail to consider this when thinking about what their practice is worth.

 Other factors.
 Cost-share or partnership interests sell for less than solo practices.
 Practices with strong hygiene programs will get a premium compared to those with weaker hygiene production or dentists doing their own hygiene.
 Invisible locations sell for less than main floor locations with good signage and visibility.
 Major city practices are in higher demand, as are preferred provider practices.
 Still, they don’t necessarily achieve greater value due to competition and other factors.

 Smaller practices will sell for less (relative to their gross) than larger practices.
 Dentists with multi-locations in the same area will receive less than single owner-operated practices.
-Retiring dentists will get a premium to those who are serial buyer/sellers.
+Retiring dentists will get a premium to serial buyers/sellers.

 In summary, the 80% myth is just that, a myth.
-You must consider all of the value drivers in a dental practice before determining the true value.
+The factors I have mentioned above are understood and analyzed.
+It would help to consider all of the value drivers in a dental practice before determining the true value.
 Suppose your practice or the practice you are considering purchasing is well balanced.
-The factors I have mentioned above are understood and analyzed.
 In that case, the myth may become a reality.

 As a Bstar Alliance Partner Program member and with over 350 accounting firms in Australia using benchmarking, we use the largest and most accurate valuation benchmarks databases to validate our value assessment and identify future value improvement opportunities.